 Emory Law has more than 40 student organizations.
 Learn more and get involved.

 Increase your participation and visibility within the legal community by engaging in some of the law school's numerous student organizations.
-These groups, as well as Emory Law's unique practice societies, will provide your first and strongest link to peers and a network of attorneys that will assist you in your academic and professional development.
+These groups will provide your first and strongest link to peers and a network of attorneys that will assist you in your academic and professional development.

 The American Constitution Society for Law and Policy is a national organization of law students, law professors, lawyers, and judges concerned about the conservative orthodoxy in American law and politics.